wikimedia/eventgate/README.md

 - monitoring/metrics (for kafka, etc.)
 - name bikeshedding, probably won't use 'Eventbus' name.
 - security review of AJV
-- switch to Eventbus inheritance model
-- Use named ajv addSchema instead of ValidatorCache
-- Use AJV async compile/validate?

 ## Questions/Thoughts:
 - We should leave off file extensions from versioned schemas in the schema repo, so they work without appending them to the schema uris